impin0/practical-network-hardening/README.md

         →  nginx → Node
 ```

 **Dynamic IP problem.** The TIM line uses PPPoE with a dynamic public IP.
-Solved with the `os-ddclient` plugin on OPNsense, configured to talk to the Cloudflare API v4 with a scoped API token (`Edit zone DNS` only on `edilgreen.app`, no other zones).
+Solved with the `os-ddclient` plugin on OPNsense, configured to talk to the Cloudflare API v4 with a scoped API token (`Edit zone DNS` only on `<domain>.app`, no other zones).
 Check IP method: `cloudflare-ipv4`, which avoids the trap of reading the WAN interface IP — useless when the firewall sits behind another NAT.

 **Cert.** Let's Encrypt via certbot.